fujimotos/eubin/README.md

 the extension is `.conf`.

 Each config file holds the settings for an email account.
-For example, If you have two email accounts for work and personal use, you will have two config files as follows:
+For example, If you have two email accounts, one for work and one for personal use, you will have two config files:

     $HOME/
     └─.eubin/